ElinGrahn/Elins-Bar/README.md

 # Elins Home-bar

 The purpose of this website is to give people a way of making bar drinks at home.
-For those who are having a party, maybe want to show off a little, or those who just want to expreiment a little and see what they like.
+For those who are having a party, maybe want to show off a little, or those who just want to expreiment and see what they like.
 This will be a great way for people to have fun at home while also not spending as much money as they would out in a physical bar or pub.
 This site will target those of legal drinking age who are trying to get a bit more information on the drink making scene.

 # User Stories